jamescherti/ultyas/README.md

 # Ultyas - UltiSnips to YASnippet Conversion Tool
 ![License](https://img.shields.io/github/license/jamescherti/ultyas)

-Ultyas is a command-line tool designed to simplify the process of converting code snippets from UltiSnips (Vim) to YASnippet format (Emacs).
+Ultyas is a command-line tool that simplifies the process of converting code snippets from **UltiSnips** (Vim/Neovim) to **YASnippet** format (Emacs).

-With Ultyas, you can effortlessly migrate your code snippets to the YASnippet format, saving you valuable time and effort.
+Transitioning from Vim/Neovim to Emacs can be difficult.
+Ultyas addresses this issue by offering a straightforward solution for converting your existing UltiSnips snippets into the compatible YASnippet format.

+Ultyas can be used for the following purposes:
+- Migrating your code from UltiSnips to YASnippet format.
+- Maintaining consistent snippets across both Vim/Neovim and Emacs.
+(Ultyas enables the author to easily switch between Vim and Emacs based on the machine and environment in use, ensuring that the same snippets are available in both editors.)

 ## Installation

-Here is how to install Ultyas locally to `~/.local/bin/ultyas` using pip:
+Here is how to install Ultyas locally to `~/.local/bin/ultyas` using [pip](https://pypi.org/project/pip/):
 ```
 pip install --user ultyas
 ```

+The command above will install Ultyas in the local directory: `~/.local/bin/ultyas`.

 ## Command usage example